 Main Defence contracts:

-- SEA 1000 Future Submarines Project: French shipbuilder DCNS was awarded the tender to design Australia’s 12 new Future submarines in 2016.
+- SEA 1000 Future Submarines Project: French shipbuilder Naval Group was awarded the tender to design Australia’s 12 new Future submarines in 2016.
 The contract is valued at $50 billion and most work will be undertaken in South Australia.

 - SEA 5000 Future Frigate Program: British BAE Systems was awarded the $35 billion program in June 2018 which will replace Australia’s fleet of ANZAC Class frigates.
 Assembly will be in South Australia, starting in 2020, but will cover supply chain opportunities for Western Australia.
-Shortlisted shipbuilders are BAE Systems, Fincantieri, and Navantia.
-The Australian Government will announce the prime contractor during the second quarter of 2018.

 For more information, please visit: